thrustlabs/contact-parser/README.md

 console.log(result); // {name: 'Jason', email: '', province: '', country: '', address: '1 Yonge St', postal: '', website: '', phone: ''}
 ```

+## Error handling

+If passed an empty input (including null or undefined strings) the result will
+be empty strings for all fields and a score of 0.

 ## Bugs

 I'm sure there are several :) Help fix them by submitting an issue, or better yet, a tested pull request.